Azure/azure-sdk-for-python/README.md

 Last stable versions of packages that have been provided for usage with Azure and are production-ready.
 These libraries provide you with similar functionalities to the Preview ones as they allow you to use and consume existing resources and interact with them, for example: upload a blob.
 They might not implement the [guidelines](https://azure.github.io/azure-sdk/python_introduction.html) or have the same feature set as the Novemeber releases.
 They do however offer wider coverage of services.

 ### Management: New Releases
-A new set of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/) are now in Public Preview.
+A new set of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/) are now available.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
-You can find the list of new packages [on this page](https://azure.github.io/azure-sdk/releases/latest/mgmt/python.html).
-Documentation and for these new libraries can be found [here](https://aka.ms/azure-sdk-python-mgmt).
-Code samples can also be viewed [here](https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing).
-In addition, a migration guide that shows how to transition from older versions of libraries is located [here](https://github.com/Azure/azure-sdk-for-python/blob/master/doc/sphinx/python_mgmt_migration_guide.rst).
+Documentation and code samples for these new libraries can be found [here](http://aka.ms/azsdk/python/mgmt).
+In addition, a migration guide that shows how to transition from older versions of libraries is located [here](https://azure.github.io/azure-sdk-for-python/mgmt_preview_quickstart.html#migration-guide).

+You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/mgmt/python.html)

 > NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.
+Also, if you are experiencing authentication issues with the management libraries after upgrading certain packages, it's possible that you upgraded to the new versions of SDK without changing the authentication code, please refer to the migration guide mentioned above for proper instructions.

 ### Management: Previous Versions
-For a complete list of management libraries which enable you to provision and manage Azure resources, please check [here](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
+For a complete list of management libraries which enable you to provision and manage Azure resources, please [check here](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.
 Management libraries can be identified by namespaces that start with `azure-mgmt-`, e.g. `azure-mgmt-compute`

 ## Need help?